Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Quantum noise analysis

 \subsection{Sparsified and decomposed compilations of QAOA for analog quantum computation}

 Here we consider sparsification and decomposition in compilations for analog trapped-ion quantum hardware, with a specific noise model, as follows.
 We consider an $n$-ion quantum state evolving continuously in time under a native optical-dipole-force interaction described by an effective Ising Hamiltonian $H = n^{-1}H_\text{Ising}$ \cite{bohnet2016quantum}; the scaling $\sim n^{-1}$ is a realistic feature that arises from coupling to the center-of-mass vibrational mode.
 The $\sigma^x_u$ operations are implemented through $\pi$ pulses, which we approximate as instantaneous and noiseless.
 For the evolution under $H$ we model noise as dephasing on each qubit at rate $\Gamma$.
 Such dephasing is present in analog trapped ion experiments, due to fundamental Rayleigh scattering of photons as well as technical noise sources, which contributes significantly to single-qubit decoherence in experiments such as Refs.~\cite{bohnet2016quantum,uys2010decoherence}.
-This is one of several sources of noise that are present in large-scale trapped ion experiments, and we choose this particular noise model because it is amenable to an exact analytic treatment of single-layer QAOA compiled with Union of stars, with or without sparsification and decomposition, as described further in Appendix \ref{derivation appendix}.
-Additional sources of noise, such as Raman light scattering transitions, laser power fluctuations, electron-vibration coupling, and state preparation and measurement errors are also important in first-principles physical models of trapped ion dynamics \cite{foss2013nonequilibrium,lotshaw_modeling_2023}.
-However, treating these additional sources of noise requires a considerably more complicated analysis that is beyond our scope here.
+This is one of several sources of noise that are present in large-scale trapped ion experiments, and we choose this particular noise model because it is amenable to an exact analytic treatment of single-layer QAOA compiled with \unionofstars, with or without sparsification and decomposition, as described further in Appendix \ref{derivation appendix}.